 Leave your comment here, or message me privately at

 This, her baby, is much like any other baby born into the world.
 He cries when he’s hungry; he shivers when he’s cold; he sooths at the sound of her voice and snuggles into her embrace.
 In time, he’ll learn to crawl.
 He’ll pull himself awkwardly to his feet and take his first steps.
 He’ll stumble and fall; she’ll wipe his tears and clean his scrapes.
 He’ll curl up on her lap as she teaches him the Scriptures.
 He’ll study math and practice shaping his letters.
 He’ll learn and grow like every other child.

 But this baby’s not like any other baby.
 This baby, the child of a virgin girl and a surrogate father, is the Holy, sinless Son of Yahweh.
 This little One, born in poverty, is King, master and owner of the universe.
 These cries are the voice that spoke the world into existence.
 This helpless infant is the God who formed man out of the dust and breathed life into his lungs.

-He is Emmanuel (God with us), stepped down from the adoration and splendour of Heaven into this world of evil and hate, sickness and sorrow.
+He is Emmanuel (God with us), stepped down from the adoration and splendour of Heaven into a world of evil and hate, sickness and sorrow.
 He’s taken on the form of the fallen ones, His created.
 One of us, living among us.

 Sinless One, subjecting Himself to imperfect parents.
 Omniscient One, under instruction by fallible minds.
 The Omnipotent, restricted by hunger, fatigue, pains, mental and physical ends ...
 Deity wrapped in flesh; spirit confined to a body; eternal set in time; holiness amidst depravity; limitless bound by the laws of physics.

 Still, He is El Shaddai (all Sufficient One), Adonai (the Lord), El Elyon (the God Most High), and the Great I Am.

 All this, He chooses for a purpose decreed in eternity past: salvation, freely offered to all; forgiveness, granted only to those who repent of their sin.